Learn how to use Earz in 7 steps/days (teacher)

 AppScores_EN

-• If you click on Settings at the bottom left of the scoreboard, you will get to the settings window.
+• Clicking Settings at the bottom left of the scoreboard (possibly clicking Account first and then Settings) will take you to the settings window.

-• Clicking on the ‘i’ (visible at the top left of each game) provides information about the contents of the game.
-Many items have a link to a relevant wikipedia page.
+• Clicking on the ‘i’ (shown at the top left of each game) gives information about the content of the game.
+Many sections have a link to a relevant wikipedia page.

 Step/Day 3: The teacher’s page/Student Tracking System